About

 50-word bio

 Alex Shvartsman is a writer, translator, and anthologist from Brooklyn, NY.
-He’s the author of The Middling Affliction (2022) and Eridani’s Crown (2019) fantasy novels.
-Over 120 of his short stories have appeared in Analog, Nature, Strange Horizons, and many other venues.
+He’s the author of The Best of All Possible Planets (2026), Kakistocracy (2023), The Middling Affliction (2022), and Eridani’s Crown (2019) novels.
+Over 120 of his short stories have appeared in Analog, Nature, Strange Horizons, and elsewhere.
 His website is www.alexshvartsman.com.

 100-word bio

-Alex Shvartsman is the author of The Middling Affliction (2022) and Eridani’s Crown (2019) fantasy novels.
-Over 120 of his stories have appeared in Analog, Nature, Strange Horizons, etc. He won the WSFA Small Press Award for Short Fiction (2014) and was a two-time finalist (2015 & 2017) for the Canopus Award for Excellence in Interstellar Fiction.
+Alex Shvartsman (Brooklyn, NY) is the author of The Best of All Possible Planets (2026), Kakistocracy (2023), The Middling Affliction (2022), and Eridani’s Crown (2019) novels.
+Over 150 of his stories and his translations from Russian have appeared in Analog, Asimov’s Clarkesworld, F&SF, Nature, Reactor, Strange Horizons, and several Year’s Best volumes.
+He won the WSFA Small Press Award for Short Fiction, was a three-time finalist for the Canopus Award for Excellence in Interstellar Fiction and a two-time finalist for the BSFA Award.

 200-word bio